WONDERFUL COSMOS.

 however, there is ONE thing on my list.

-when you look up at the clear night sky, what do you see? depending on where you live, you might see something different. personally, i see a bunch of little white dots distant from eachother, hard to say which are stars and which are
+when you look up at the clear night sky, what do you see? depending on where you live, you might see something different. personally, i see a bunch of little white dots somewhat distant from eachother. some of these "stars" are definitely just man-made objects posing as such, but it's a pleasant sight to look up at, especially on the outskirts of town, where there're a few more stars you can spot.

-man-made objects, but it's a pleasant sight to look up at, especially on the outskirts of town, where there's a little more stars. if you live in a very populous major city, you probably see nothing; nothing but the black-yellow void that serves as a background to numerous skyscrapers that you probably don't even know the purpose of. whatever it may be, it's highly likely that BOTH you and me... are not seeing everything.
+if you live in a very populous major city, you probably see nothing; nothing but the black-yellow void decorated with commercial airliners that somehow aren't the loudest thing around you, which serves as a background to numerous skyscrapers that you probably don't even know the purpose of...

 industria, rievopltuon and its conequencs.
 (Funny)

-mankind's achievements in conquering nature have been staggering. the cold is no problem, we have coal to heat us up. night is no problem, we have artificial lights to light up our houses and roads. ...and that unfortunately has its drawbacks.
+mankind's achievements in conquering nature have been staggering, we know this too well. the cold is no problem, we have magic carbon mixtures to heat us up. the night is no problem, we have artificial lights to light up our houses and roads.

-then i look back outside and are forced to face the reality that what i see out there is a pathetic imitation of this jpeg i'm looking at.
+then i look back outside and are forced to face the reality that what i see out there is a pathetic imitation of this jpeg i'm looking at. a jpeg.

 back